 Actually, Ashtanga is a form of vinyasa yoga.
 Vinyasa yoga simply means one posture linked to another via breath.
 It’s a very loose, general definition that allows for so much interpretation and deviation.
 Definitely my kinda of yoga.

 I’m simply saying I’m an open-minded kind of woman.
 I’ll give almost anything a go.
 Goat yoga wasn’t baaaad (I’m so sorry).
 No, novelty is nice and being with baby animals of any kind (possibly even baby alligators) is sweet and will pull at your heartstrings.
 There wasn’t a ton of actual vinyasa yoga going on, but no big, we had fun.

-I’ve also practiced Hatha, Bikram, Vin Yoga, Kundalini, Barkan Method, Baptist Yoga, Iyengar, and even Jivamukti.
-All types of yoga have merits and benefits.
-But the biggest reason vinyasa yoga is so special is its lack of rigidity and focus on variety and creativity.
+I’ve also practiced Hatha, Vin Yoga, Kundalini, Barkan Method, Baptist Yoga, Iyengar, and Jivamukti.
+You’ll discover some merits and benefits from any established school of yoga.
+It all depends on what your priorities are.
+The biggest reason vinyasa yoga is so special to me is its lack of rigidity and focus on variety and creativity.

-The trend has been towards hot vinyasa flow classes, which means the temperature is anywhere from 80-95 degrees.
-But typically, the name of the class will indicate if it’s a heated vinyasa flow class.
+The trend has been towards hot vinyasa flow classes, which means the temperature will be anywhere from 80-105 degrees.
+Typically, the name of the class will indicate if it’s a heated vinyasa flow class.
 If not, most likely you’ll be enjoying the class at room temperature.

 It really boils down to personality